BlockEdenHQ/web-blockeden-home/blog/2023-06-08-introducing-a16z-crypto-startup-school-showcase.md

 ## A Glimpse into the Future

-At Blockeden, we’re thrilled to facilitate this connection between the game-changing projects from the a16z Crypto Startup School and our community of passionate developers and discerning investors.
+At BlockEden.xyz, we’re thrilled to facilitate this connection between the game-changing projects from the a16z Crypto Startup School and our community of passionate developers and discerning investors.
 We invite you to explore this showcase, engage with these projects, and be a part of the ongoing Web3 revolution.

-Venture forth into the new world of Web3, with Blockeden's a16z Crypto Startup School Showcase.
+Venture forth into the new world of Web3, with BlockEden.xyz's a16z Crypto Startup School Showcase.
 Together, we are building the future, one DApp at a time.

 <div class="alert alert-success" role="alert"><h2 class="alert-heading">🕵️‍♀️️ Build the DApp showcase together!</h2><p>If you are interested in contributing to the project collection, please <a href="https://discord.gg/4Yfvs2HWey">contact us in our Discord channel</a>.</p></div>